The entire application process is online at the national PRIDE Coordination Core website

 Candidates will apply through a two-stage process.
 No paper applications will be accepted.

-An invitation will be sent to the Mentor/Colleague from the Coordination Core for a second letter of recommendation.
+An invitation will be sent to the Mentor/Colleague from the PRIDE Coordination Core for a second letter of recommendation.
 This letter can be from a former mentor (PhD thesis, postdoctoral fellowship, sub-specialty training etc.) or colleague.
 This letter should address among other points, the candidates potential for independent research and dedication to a long-term academic career.
-The letter must be submitted electronically to the Coordination Core.
+The letter must be submitted electronically to the PRIDE Coordination Core.

 Note applicants will have 14 days to send a letter of acceptance or decline the offer for admission in order to hold his/her place in the program.

-Applications for the current grant period are currently being accepted.
+Applications for the current grant period are being accepted.
 Visit the PRIDE Coordination Core website to begin the application process.

-There will be seven PRIDE institutes offered in the summer of 2016.
-See the Coordination Core website for more details.
+There will be nine PRIDE institutes offered in the summer of 2021.
+See the PRIDE Coordination Core website for more details.
 Mentees may apply to more than one PRIDE program.
 Additional information on the other PRIDE programs can be obtained at the individual program websites.
 If an applicant is accepted in more than one program, a decision as to which program he/she will attend must be made.
 After a mentee has accepted a position in a PRIDE Program, the other program(s) should be notified immediately, and the second application will be withdrawn.
 Once a written commitment has been made to one program, a candidate will not be allowed to switch PRIDE Programs.
 There may be a limited opportunity for mentees to attend sessions at other institutes if no conflict in schedule occurs and/or space is available in the PRIDE program of interest.
 Permission to attend limited sessions in another institute must be obtained from the Program Directors of both institutes.
 If funds are available, the Mentee may be supported for this additional training, otherwise the expense will be covered by the mentee from personal funds.